 A website can be an easy distraction from the more important business items of setting up a church.

 And because so much weight is placed on aesthetics and functionality, it can be tempting to spend weeks and weeks of full-time work “tweaking” your church site so that it’s perfect.

 Set up a free site—get a free domain or buy a domain if you have to—and let it sit there with a “Coming Soon.
 Enter email for updates” sign.

 At least your site will passively build an email list for you while you wait.

 They have many other shortcomings, but time-to-launch is nearly unmatched.

-Use these available free services to set up your digital patch of grass in 15 minutes so that you can return to the website issue at a later date.
+Use these available services to set up your digital patch of grass in 15 minutes so that you can return to the website at a later date.

-Time and energy are the church planter’s greatest assets.
+Time and energy are the church planter’s best assets.